teragrid/dgrid/docs/app-development.rst

 -  blockchain protocol

-   -  abci is connection oriented
+   -  asura is connection oriented
-   -  Tendermint Core maintains three connections:
+   -  teragrid Core maintains three connections:

       -  `mempool connection <#mempool-connection>`__: for checking if transactions should be relayed before they are committed; only